citizensadvice/helm-charts/README.md

 # Helm charts

-This repo contains Helm charts forked from the community, and it's public.
+This is the public helm repository for Citizens Advice charts.

 ## Adding to Helm